shanerigsby/gomp3/README.md

 Utility, i.e. "Why would I want to use this?"
 It's a simple web api.
-You sent a POST request with a body value of a YT url (string).
+You send a POST request with a body value of a YT url (string).
 The service creates an mp3 of the video's audio and returns a link to it.

 View code comments for available arguments.
 Default values must be defined in a config.json file if they are not explicitly given.

-To create as a systemd service, create a file in /etc/systemd/service/gmp3.service (this assumes the executable and service are called gomp3 and user is shane):
+To create as a systemd service, create a file in /etc/systemd/service/gomp3.service (this assumes the executable and service are called gomp3):

 [Unit]
 Description=gomp3 youtube audio
 After=network.target

 [Service]
-User=shane
+User=someuser
-ExecStart=/home/shane/source/gomp3/gomp3 -c /home/shane/source/gomp3/config.json
+ExecStart=/home/someuser/source/gomp3/gomp3 -c /home/someuser/source/gomp3/config.json
 Restart=always

 [Install]